mnk400/linearRegression/README.md

 ```

 - ### Minimizing Euclidean Distances | Total Least Squares
-Minimizing the square of Euclidean Distances between the data-points and the hypderplane, a form of Total Least Squares.
+Minimizing the square of Euclidean Distances between the data-points and the hyperplane, a form of Total Least Squares.
 Solved using gradient descent, update rule is as following.

 ![](img/EUC.png)